maltezfaria/LevelSetMethods.jl/docs/src/terms.md

 fig
 ```

-Note that `ϕ` converges to the signed distance function `sdf` shown in the first figure.
+Observe that as the reinitialization equation evolves, `ϕ` approaches the signed distance function `sdf` depicted in the first figure.

-Note that it is also possible to use a variant of the reinitialization term that
-uses the sign only on the *initial level-set function*:
+Alternatively, you can use a modified reinitialization term that applies the sign function to the *initial level-set function* only:

 ```math
   \phi_t + \text{sign}(\phi_0) \left( |\nabla \phi| - 1 \right) = 0
 ```

-To use this variant instead, you can pass a `LevelSet` object to the `ReinitializationTerm`
+To enable this behavior, simply pass a `LevelSet` object to the `ReinitializationTerm`:

 ```@example reinitialization-term
 eq = LevelSetEquation(; terms = (ReinitializationTerm(ϕ),), levelset = deepcopy(ϕ), bc = PeriodicBC())